CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (2) The provision of special education and related services to ensure a free appropriate public education for all children with disabilities at least three years of age and less than twenty-two years of age, including children with disabilities who have been suspended or expelled from school;

-(B) The state board shall establish and maintain an advisory panel for the purpose of providing policy guidance with respect to special education and related services for children with disabilities in the state.
+(B) The department shall establish and maintain an advisory panel for the purpose of providing policy guidance with respect to special education and related services for children with disabilities in the state.
 A majority of the members of the panel shall be individuals with disabilities or parents of children with disabilities representing all ages, birth through twenty-six years of age.
-The advisory panel shall meet the requirements of section 612(a)(21) of the “Individuals with Disabilities Education Improvement Act of 2004,” 20 U.S.C.
+The advisory panel shall meet the requirements of section 612(a)(21) of the "Individuals with Disabilities Education Improvement Act of 2004," 20 U.S.C.
 1412(a)(21), and related provisions of the Code of Federal Regulations.
-The panel shall advise the Ohio department of education of unmet needs within the state in the education of children with disabilities; comment publicly on rules proposed by that department regarding the education of children with disabilities; advise that department in developing evaluations and reporting on data to the United States secretary of education under section 618 of the act, 20 U.S.C.
+The panel shall advise the Ohio department of education and workforce of unmet needs within the state in the education of children with disabilities; comment publicly on rules proposed by that department regarding the education of children with disabilities; advise that department in developing evaluations and reporting on data to the United States secretary of education under section 618 of the act, 20 U.S.C.
 1418; advise the Ohio department in developing corrective action plans to address findings identified in federal monitoring reports under Part B of the act; and advise the Ohio department in developing and implementing policies relating to the coordination of services for children with disabilities.

-3323.07 Establishment and maintenance of programs.
+Section 3323.07 | Establishment and maintenance of programs.

-3323.08 Districts to submit implementation plans - interdistrict contracts.
+Section 3323.08 | Districts to submit implementation plans - interdistrict contracts.

 Each district’s plan shall do all of the following:

-(2) Provide, as specified by section 3323.03 of the Revised Code and in accordance with standards established by the state board, for the identification, location, and evaluation of all children with disabilities residing in the district, including children with disabilities who are homeless children or are wards of the state and children with disabilities attending private schools and who are in need of special education and related services.
+(2) Provide, as specified by section 3323.03 of the Revised Code and in accordance with standards established by the department, for the identification, location, and evaluation of all children with disabilities residing in the district, including children with disabilities who are homeless children or are wards of the state and children with disabilities attending private schools and who are in need of special education and related services.
 A practical method shall be developed and implemented to determine which children with disabilities are currently receiving needed special education and related services.

-(3) Provide, as specified by section 3323.07 of the Revised Code and standards established by the state board, for the establishment and maintenance of special education and related services for children with disabilities who are at least three years of age and less than twenty-two years of age, including children with disabilities who have been suspended or expelled from school.
+(3) Provide, as specified by section 3323.07 of the Revised Code and standards established by the department, for the establishment and maintenance of special education and related services for children with disabilities who are at least three years of age and less than twenty-two years of age, including children with disabilities who have been suspended or expelled from school.

-(4) Provide, as specified by section 3323.04 of the Revised Code and in accordance with standards adopted by the state board, for an individualized education program for each child with a disability who is at least three years of age and less than twenty-two years of age residing within the district;
+(4) Provide, as specified by section 3323.04 of the Revised Code and in accordance with standards adopted by the department, for an individualized education program for each child with a disability who is at least three years of age and less than twenty-two years of age residing within the district;

-(5) Provide, as specified by section 3323.02 of the Revised Code and in accordance with standards established by the state board, for special education and related services and a free appropriate public education for every child with a disability who is at least three years of age and less than twenty-two years of age, including children with disabilities who have been suspended or expelled from school;
+(5) Provide, as specified by section 3323.02 of the Revised Code and in accordance with standards established by the department, for special education and related services and a free appropriate public education for every child with a disability who is at least three years of age and less than twenty-two years of age, including children with disabilities who have been suspended or expelled from school;

-(2) A school district shall arrange by interagency agreement with one or more school districts or with a cooperative education or joint vocational school district or an educational service center or other providers of early learning services to provide for the identification, location, evaluation of children with disabilities of ages birth through five years of age and for the transition of children with disabilities at age three in accordance with the standards established by the state board.
-A school district may arrange by interagency agreement with providers of early learning services to provide special education and related services for such children that meet the standards established by the state board.
+(2) A school district shall arrange by interagency agreement with one or more school districts or with a cooperative education or joint vocational school district or an educational service center or other providers of early learning services to provide for the identification, location, evaluation of children with disabilities of ages birth through five years of age and for the transition of children with disabilities at age three in accordance with the standards established by the department.
+A school district may arrange by interagency agreement with providers of early learning services to provide special education and related services for such children that meet the standards established by the department.

-(3) If at the time an individualized education program is developed for a child a school district is not providing special education and related services required by that individualized education program, the school district may arrange by contract with a nonpublic entity for the provision of the special education and related services, provided the special education and related services meet the standards for special education and related services established by the state board and is provided within the state.
+(3) If at the time an individualized education program is developed for a child a school district is not providing special education and related services required by that individualized education program, the school district may arrange by contract with a nonpublic entity for the provision of the special education and related services, provided the special education and related services meet the standards for special education and related services established by the department and is provided within the state.

 (4) Any cooperative agreement or contract under division (B)(1) or (2) of this section involving a local school district shall be approved by the governing board of the educational service center which serves that district.

-3323.09 County boards of mental retardation and developmental disabilities to establish special education programs.
+Section 3323.09 | County board of developmental disabilities to establish special education programs.

 (A) As used in this section: